Blockchain technology

 The Benefits of Implementing Blockchain in Business

 Cost savings are one more crucial point in blockchain use.
 If intermediaries and transaction costs are minimized, the operational costs of enterprises would decrease.
 Spending on infrastructure is also reduced due to blockchain being decentralized, making it even cheaper.
-To cite an example, Ever ledger, using blockchain technology, tracks diamonds for authenticity, hence minimizing cost associated with verification processes.
+To cite an example, Ever Ledger, using blockchain technology, tracks diamonds for authenticity, hence minimizing the cost associated with verification processes.

 Industry Applications of Blockchain